 It’s important to remember that spring cleaning isn’t just about cleaning.
 Just follow these tips and your home will be both clean and safe in no time!

-As a co-owner of Senior.com, Kimberly Johnson is passionate about providing Seniors with the resources and products to live well.
+As a Senior.com Director of Marketing, Kimberly Johnson is passionate about providing Seniors with the resources and products to live well.
 Kimberly is a seasoned caregiver to her family and breast cancer survivor.
 Her father battled ALS, Lou Gehrig’s disease, for 13 months before passing.
 Today Kimberly lives in Southern California near her 102 year old grandmother, widowed mother, a mentally disabled sister and second sister who is also a breast cancer survivor.
 She is happily married to her husband of 22 years and they have 3 children.

 Senior.com is the preeminent resource for information, products, and services focused on meeting the needs of seniors and those serving seniors in our communities.
 As the name suggests, we are only about seniors.
 As senior.com grows and expands in its offerings and its visitors, we will seek to provide the most up-to-date, accurate and informative content available today.